cihga39871/Scrypt2.jl/README.md

 - `r::Int`: Block size factor.
 Affects how much memory is used per "chunk" of work.
 Must be > 0.
 - `N::Int`: CPU/Memory cost factor.
 The biggest number — controls how much memory and time the function uses.
 Higher N = more secure, but also slower and uses more memory.
 Must be a power of 2, > 1.
 - `p::Int`: Parallelization factor.
 How many independent tasks can run at the same time.
-Higher p = uses more CPU cores, but also multiplies the total memory needed.
+Higher p = uses more CPU cores, but also multiplies the total memory.
 Must be > 0.

+Note: In Scrypt2.jl, if you use single-threaded `scrypt` with `p>1`, memory buffer will be reused, so the peak memory is roughly `1/p` of parallel version `scrypt_threaded`.

 ### `scrypt`